Otto Henderberg Square Park

 Park History

-It was named after Otto Henderberg, one of the local activists who helped lead the fight against the highway project.
-The park's creation and name serve as a reminder of successful grassroots activism that helped preserve the character of the Swillburg neighborhood.
+The park bears the name of Otto Henderberg, one of the local activists who spearheaded the fight against the highway project.
+It represents successful grassroots activism that helped preserve the unique character of the Swillburg neighborhood - a reminder that sometimes, community advocacy can make a real difference.

 Features and Amenities